-Seconded, both of them.
-But Hinageshi, in particular, was singlehandedly responsible for convincing this troper that doujinshi can be as good as canon.
+Hinageshi, convinced some people that doujinshi can be as good as canon.
 The part where Mion just breaks down, thinking that they don't love her anymore and that the village doesn't have a place for her just hits you straight in the heart.
-Never have I seen a story that so effectively portrays what it feels like to be a leader without a group to lead and be part of.
-(Incidentally, Hinageshi was totally Mion's arc, calling it now.)
+It effectively portrays what it feels like to be a leader without a group to lead and be part of.

 In the penultimate episode of Kai, Satoshi is revealed to be alive but comatose due to a high level of Hinamizawa Syndrome.
 Irie says he's too far gone to be cured (though he promises to keep researching).
 Shion begs to be allowed to visit him and read stories to him, and insists she'll be there for him until he wakes even if it takes years.